ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 PAF Calculation for Interpolated Relative Risks
 +++++++++++++++++++++++++++++++++++++++++++++++

+The Population Attributable Fraction (PAF) is used to compute "risk-deleted" transiton rates in our simulations.
+In the present context, the deleted risk will be LBWSG, and the affected rate will be the simulants' mortality hazard.
-Since the interpolated relative risk function is different from the piecewise constant relative risk function used by GBD, we will need to compute our own population attributable fraction (PAF) for the interpolated relative risks rather than using the PAF calculated by GBD.
+Since the interpolated relative risk function described :ref:`above
+<lbwsg_2019_rr_interpolation_section>` is different from the piecewise constant
+relative risk function used by GBD, we will need to compute our own PAF for the interpolated relative risks rather than using the PAF calculated by GBD.
 As always, the formula for the PAF is

 .. math::